-In the content management of Anqi CMS, the document detail pagearchiveDetailtags are very powerful, they can help us obtain rich information about the current document.
+In Anqi CMS, when managing content, the document detail pagearchiveDetailtags are very powerful, they can help us get rich information about the current document.
 Among them,ContentTitlesThe field is a particularly useful data structure that returns an array containing the hierarchical information of all titles (such as H1, H2, H3, etc.) in the document content.This provides us with great flexibility, which can be used to build article catalogs, intelligent navigation, and even content analysis.

-1. Basic traversal and conditional filtering: Build dynamic article contents.
+1. Basic traversal and conditional filtering: Build a dynamic article catalog

-The most direct usage is to traverse this array and display all titles.
-This is usually done throughforLoop tag implementation.
-For example, we can easily generate a dynamic table of contents for articles, allowing readers to quickly jump to the parts of interest.
+The most direct way is to traverse the array and display all the titles.
+This is usually done throughforImplementing loop tags.
+For example, we can easily generate a dynamic table of contents for articles, allowing readers to quickly jump to the parts they are interested in.

 {% archiveDetail titles with name="ContentTitles" %}